Programs Which Qualify

 (4) Other formal educational programs provided the program meets the required standards.

-(e) The credit as an instructor, discussion leader, or speaker will be allowed for any meeting or program provided that the session is one which would meet the continuing education requirements set forth in Section 88(a), Section 88.1, and Section 88.2.
-The credit allowed an instructor, discussion leader, or a speaker will be on the basis of actual presentation hours, plus up to two additional hours for actual preparation time for each hour taught.
-The maximum credit for such preparation and teaching will not exceed 50 percent of the renewal period requirement.
+(f) Credit as an instructor, discussion leader, or speaker shall be allowed for any meeting or program provided that the session is one which meets the continuing education requirements set forth in subsection (a)(1), Section 88.1, and Section 88.2.
+The credit allowed an instructor, discussion leader, or a speaker shall be on the basis of actual presentation hours, plus up to two additional hours for actual preparation time for each hour taught.
+The maximum credit for such preparation and teaching shall not exceed 50 percent of the renewal period requirement.
 For repeat presentations, an instructor shall receive no credit unless the instructor can demonstrate that the program content was substantially changed and that such change required significant additional study or research.
 Credit for licensees attending, not as instructors, discussion leader, or speakers, is limited to the actual meeting time.

-(f) Credit may be allowed by the Board for the following activities:
+(g) Credit may be allowed by the Board on an hour-for-hour basis for the following activities:

 (1) Writing published articles and books provided the publisher is not under the control of the licensee, and the article and/or book would contribute to his/her professional competence.

-(2) Writing instructional materials for any continuing education program which meets the requirements of Section 88(a), Section 88.1, and Section 88.2,
+(2) Writing instructional materials for any continuing education program which meets the requirements of subsection (a)(1), Section 88.1, and Section 88.2,

 All information provided by the California Board of Accountancy on this website is made available to provide immediate access for the convenience of interested persons.
 While the CBA believes the information to be reliable, human or mechanical error remains a possibility, as does delay in the posting or updating of the information.
 Therefore, the CBA makes no guarantee as to the accuracy, completeness, timeliness, currency, or correct sequencing of the information.